Nevvman18/rs41-nfw/hw/README.md

 Luckily, the circuit implementation isn't hard to understand, so the UART pins were obvious to find.
 They are located on the right side of the chip, with RC filters before plated holes to the other side of the PCB, connected to pin 16 of the GPS as RX and 17 as a GPX TX.
 This GPS UART interface is then connected to the `PB6` and `PB7` pins of the uC.

 ## Radio
-Nearly the same as in the previous rev.<br>
+Nearly the same as in the previous rev.

 It is a Silicon Labs **Si4032**.
 It uses the same 26MHz clock as the GPS module, so the RF frequency on the output is different then the one set in the registers. <br>
 `desired_freq * 26/30 = output_freq`<br>